Foreign investment restrictions

 On 14 June 2019, the National Assembly ratified Law No. 42/2019/QH14 amending both the Law on Intellectual Property and the Law on Insurance Business.

 The IP Law has been amended to reflect Vietnam’s commitments under CP-TPP.
 Amendments are made to different aspects of IP, including inventions, geographical indications, trademarks, measures against abuse of IP protection procedures and measures to enforce IP rights.
-The amended IP Law comes into effect from 1 November 2019, except for certain cases, where the new regulations are retroactively effective from 14 January 2019 (i.e. when the CP-TPP came into effect in Vietnam).
+The amended IP Law was effective from 1 November 2019, except for certain cases, where the new regulations were retroactively effective from 14 January 2019 (i.e. when the CP-TPP came into effect in Vietnam).